Sensative/vsm-translator-open-source/README.md

    * Automatic application selection

    Cons:
-   * Requires saving one variable specific to the device
+   * Requires saving one variable specific to the device.
-   * It does not support GNSS positioning
+   * It does not support GNSS positioning where GNSS data was split in multiple uplinks.
    * It does not support offline/delayed data timing correctly in all cases (since it will not know when was the latest updated value for the device).
    * It does not support combined mesh networking.
-   * It does not do dynamic tracker device management over LoRaWan (such as device time, almanac, assistance positioning)
+   * It does not do dynamic tracker device management over LoRaWan (such as device time, almanac, assistance positioning).

 ### Using the dynamic translator, storing the full state output for next translation

    Pros:
    * Supports application updates in the devices.
-   * Automatic application selection
+   * Automatic application selection.
-   * Support GNSS data transfer and storage
+   * Support GNSS data transfer and storage where GNSS data was split in multiple uplinks.
    * Support offline/delayed data timing correctly in all cases.

    Cons:
    * Requires periodic updates to the translator to introduce new applications and versions.
    * Requires saving one object specific to the device.
-   * It does not do dynamic tracker device management over LoRaWan (such as device time, almanac, assistance positioning)
+   * It does not do dynamic tracker device management over LoRaWan (such as device time, almanac, assistance positioning).

 ### Using the vsm-mqtt-client-open-source for translation and tracker device management

    Pros:
    * Supports application updates in the devices.
-   * Automatic application selection
+   * Automatic application selection.
-   * Support GNSS data transfer and storage
+   * Support GNSS data transfer and storage.
    * Support offline/delayed data timing correctly in all cases.
-   * Saves device state as required by translator
+   * Saves device state as required by translator.
-   * Does dynamic tracker device management over LoRaWan (such as device time, almanac, assistance positioning)
+   * Does dynamic tracker device management over LoRaWan (such as device time, almanac, assistance positioning).

    Cons:
    * Requires periodic updates to the translator to introduce new applications and versions.
-   * Requires a managed process to be running at the server with regular updates.
+   * Requires a managed process to be running at a server with regular updates and persistent object storage.

 # Troubleshooting